araf821/React-Projects/Colour Generator/README.md

 ### Colour Generator

-View any colour and its shades via its hex code.
+View any colour and many of its shades and easily copy the hex code to the clipboard.

 All logic and react code implemented by me :))